pepevalbe/sensor-hub/README.md

 # sensor-hub
-Web app for sensor data collection and representation in Spring Boot + Bootstrap 4 .
+Web app for sensor data collection and representation in Spring Boot + Bootstrap 4.
 It is prepared to be deployed in Heroku with a PostgreSQL database.

-You need to initialize some Java properties if running locally from maven (they are already included in netbeans configuration): mvn spring-boot:run -Drun.jvmArguments="-Ddemo-user-role=ADMIN -Dsign-up-enabled=1 -Dapp-url=http://localhost:8080"
+Configuration is taken from application.properties file, command line (java property) and ConfigVariable table in database (for sensitive data)

-In the application property file you can change the default embedded H2 database to a PostgreSQL database.
+For development enviroment you can use the default embedded H2 database or switch to a PostgreSQL database (please check properties file).
-Also you need to set up your gmail address and gmail application password for the email class to work.
+You need to set up your email address and password for the email sender class to work (can be done in the properties file or the database).

+How to run: *mvn spring-boot:run -Drun.jvmArguments="-Dsign-up-enabled=1"*

+Arquitecture:
 ![Diagram](sensor-hub-architecture.PNG)

 Dependencies loaded: